Fitting Powder Diffraction data

 Hint:

-Use the values from the data reduction process for the LBCO and follow the same approach as in the previous part of the tutorial.
+Use the values from the data reduction process for the LBCO and follow the same approach as in the previous part of the notebook.

 Solution: